 Can you negotiate rent?

-No. There is a limited supply of accommodation in the Paris intramuros, as new buildings are not allowed to exceed 8-10 floors.
+The short answer is “No”.
+There is a limited supply of accommodation in the Paris intramuros, as new buildings are not allowed to exceed 8-10 floors.
 The lack of supply means that it is very much a landlords’ market, and potential renters will have a very difficult time negotiating rents once they find the apartment of their dreams.

 Why is it so hard to rent in Paris?